 Manufacturers, vendors, and developers play a key role in the adoption of alternative technologies to radioactive sources.
 Large manufacturers of alternative technologies create equipment such as LINACs, provide training to staff on how to use their purchased equipment, and provide servicing for the equipment.
 Additionally, large manufacturers are putting effort into researching and developing alternatives to radioactive sources within the medical field.
-However, the process of research and development can take several years and is often opaque due to its sensitive business nature.3 Vendors are sometimes separate from the manufacturer and can also be secondhand sellers of equipment.
+However, the process of research and development can take several years and is often opaque due to its sensitive business nature.2 Vendors are sometimes separate from the manufacturer and can also be secondhand sellers of equipment.
 This report includes information regarding https://media.nti.org/documents/NTI_INMM_Alternative_Technology_Paper_Jul2017_oDGeMET.pdf.
+For more information about Switzerland's efforts, see Ad Hoc Working Group on Alternatives to High-Activity Radioactive Sources.
+2021.
+Ad Hoc Meeting of Stakeholder States Involved with Technological Alternatives to High-Activity Radioactive Sources.
+Virtual.

-1 For more information, see
+1 For more information about the US and Japan, see